Sinking Funds: A Beginner's Guide to Planned Savings

 Getting Started: A Practical Example

-Let’s say you’re 24, renting an apartment, and you keep getting blindsided by the same expenses every year.
-Here’s what a simple sinking fund setup might look like:
+Say you’re 24, renting an apartment, and you keep getting blindsided by the same expenses every year.
+A simple sinking fund setup could look like this:

 - Holiday gifts ($600/year): Save $50/month starting in January.
 By December, you have $600 ready to go instead of scrambling with a credit card.